 How to set up Power BI reports and alerts through email

 When you share Power BI reports and dashboards using the Share button on the service, you can email a link.
-Note that people outside your organization can see but not edit reports.
+Note that people outside of your organization can see but not edit reports.
 You can also subscribe to get snapshots of Power BI reports and dashboards by email if you have a Power BI Pro or Premium license.
 To do so:

-If you want to email a report when something changes rather than at regular intervals, set up Power BI data alerts, and choose Use Microsoft Power Automate to trigger additional actions.
+If you want to email a report when something changes rather than at regular intervals, set up Power BI data alerts and choose Use Microsoft Power Automate to trigger additional actions.

-Accessing and creating Power BI reports in the Office hub
+Accessing and creating Power BI reports in the Office Hub

 Using Power BI in Outlook